jup-ag/space-station/labs/2-perpetual-exchange/3-how-it-works.md

 Conversely, to open a short position, a trader deposits collateral matching one of the stablecoins in the pool.

-### Leverage by borrowing from the pool
+### Leverage by Borrowing from The Pool

 To allow for leverage, traders may borrow assets from the pool to create a larger position.
 To create a 2x long position SOL-USD, the other 1x SOL will be borrowed from the pool.

-### Swap integration
+### Swap Integration

 Liquidity providers (LPs) may use any token to deposit into one of the pool's custody.
-We will use Jupiter Swap to swap the LP's token into the custody's token.
+We will use Jupiter Swap to swap the LP's token into the custody's token, all positions are denominated in USD.

 When withdrawing from a custody, LPs may request to receive a different token than the custody's token.
 We will use Jupiter Swap to swap the